UNT Writing Center--Frequently Asked Questions

 Will You Be Able to Read My Whole Paper?

 Please keep in mind that if you have a long draft or a complex project, we are not likely to get through all of it in one appointment.
-You can generally expect to work on about five pages per half-hour in-person, though this varies.
-For online appointments, it usually takes longer to get through the same draft online vs. in-person (i.e., it may take an hour to work in detail on a five-page draft), so please plan accordingly.
+During an in-person session, you can generally expect to work on about five pages, though this varies.
+For online appointments, it usually takes longer to get through the same draft versus in-person (i.e., it may take an hour to work in detail on a five-page draft), so please plan accordingly.

 How Can I Contact You?